gudmojo/nice-things/README.md

 as the thing you have in production.
 Also, an extra build is a waste of time and resources.

-## Hexagonal architecture (ports & adapters)

-Keep a clear separation between your application's business logic and the code that integrates to external actors such as the UI and the database.

-Example: The business logic needs to look up currency exchange rates via an external service.
-In that case the integration (constructing a json request and sending it to a specific server) is written in a module unknown to the core domain, but implementing an interface that the core domain specifies.

-When this approach is used it's possible to achieve high flexibility in switching to a different implementation of the same abstract service.
-It also keeps the business logic clean and readable.

-## Dependency Injection via constructor

-I prefer to do my dependency injection manually.
-Each service type has a constructor that receives all the dependencies that the service object needs.
-The main function or entry point for the application is the place where I wire up all the services manually by invoking constructors:

-    dbConn = postgres.NewConnection(url)
-    userRepo = postgres.NewUserRepo(dbConn)
-    bookRepo = postgres.NewBookRepo(dbConn)
-    server = server.New(userRepo, bookRepo)

-The main function will be long and could be seen as a bit unvieldy, but in my opinion it's nice to do it all there so you can see explicitly how everything is wired and keep the rest of the application clean.

 ## Team-owned services

 A service should belong to a *single* team.
 They have the freedom to evolve it